How Many People Speak English in the World?

 English started to become more standardized during the medieval era.
 The British Empire was actually credited with the real spread of the language.
 As this empire invaded regions around the world, it took English with it, thus spreading it far and wide.

 Today, English is spoken by over 1 billion people around the globe.
-It can be said that there are two main factors that actually contributed to the evolution towards Modern English.
+It can be said that there are two main factors that actually contributed to the evolution of Modern English.
 Firstly, the advent of printing in the 16th century gave way to the mass production of the language.
 In the next century, the spellings of the words became standardized and words began to travel further around the world.
 Secondly, the colonialism and imperialism of the British Empire led to the imposition of the English language in the invaded territories.
 Interestingly, when this Empire was coming to a close, it was replaced with American Imperialism which made English as widespread as we witness it today.

 The English Language—Spread and Usage